dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 {{< figure_resizing src="meme.png" caption="Me and my album." >}}

-I know, I know you'll there's no harm in keeping those extra selfies in your phone.
+I know, I know you'll say there's no harm in keeping those extra selfies in your phone.
+Right?

 But over time, these photos will just clutter your devices taking up valuable disk space.

 But consider these -
 - Disorganized photos make it difficult to find specific photos when you need them.